deleayeni/Progressive-DevOps-Course/tutoring/05_Test4_CI_Pipeline/testing2.md

 ### 1. **Understand E2E Testing**

+#### 🧠 Why E2E Testing Exists

+In Continuous Delivery, **end-to-end (E2E) tests** validate that the entire deployed system works together as intended — from the user interface through APIs, services, and databases, back to the user's view.
+They ensure that every layer of the application — configuration, network, backend, and frontend — operates cohesively under real conditions.

+Where integration tests confirm that services communicate correctly, E2E tests confirm that the *whole system behaves correctly* when deployed and accessed the same way real users would.

 **E2E Testing vs Other Testing Levels:**

 | Aspect           | Unit Tests      | Integration Tests   | **E2E Tests**               |